quintel/documentation/docs/api/custom-curves.md

 Curves are used extensively within the ETM to control the behavior of various technologies.
 Most these curves vary depending on the region selected for a scenario, while others are generated dynamically based on choices made by the end-user.

 In some cases it's possible for a user to upload a custom curve, which will be used instead of the defaults.
 For example, uploading a curve to change the price of imported electricity changes when it is profitable to import electricity rather than generating it domestically.

-Read more about modifiable curves and the different types of curves [here](/main/curves/#modifying-profiles).
+In the model front-end, curves are known as profiles.
+Read more about modifiable profiles and the different types of profiles [here](/main/profiles/#custom-profiles).

 ## The Curve object